 - You have less than $100,000 in annual revenue (but a minimum of $50,000)

-As we’ve hopefully shown above, Kabbage and OnDeck have similar products but slightly different niches that they fill.
-OnDeck straight-up offers more product diversity and the possibility of lower rates, but if you have poor credit they may not be an option for you and your business.
+As we’ve hopefully shown above, Kabbage and OnDeck have similar products, but they fill slightly different niches.
+OnDeck straight-up offers more product diversity and is easier to qualify for but will generally have higher rates.